ggranum/twisted-kindling/README.md

 typically shrink on average, which also tends to lend to a reduced mental overhead.

 ## Other changes to original seed project:
-I've removed most of the npm hooks in favor of the Grunt build tasks.
+I've removed most of the npm hooks in favor of the Gulp build tasks.

 IntelliJ project files have been committed, because this fork is mostly for me, and I like it that way :~)

-Grunt.
+Gulp.
 This seed project expands on (and replaces) the basic npm driven run targets, adding livereload, minification (html, JS and CSS), linting, SASS compilation, image optimization... "the works".

-At the top of Gruntfile.js you will find a batch of configuration options with some (though not nearly enough) comments to help identify what each option is useful for.

-At the bottom of the file you will find the build targets, also commented.
+At the bottom of the file you will find the build targets.
 The three main targets are:

 ```
-grunt
+gulp
 ```

 The default build - no task, no targets passed on command line.
 This performs all build and package tasks.